romagarc14/Airline_Travel_Capstone/airline-travel-capstone/README.txt

 · Retrieve all Airline information
 · Calculate flight prices based on distance
 · The cheapest or shortest flight between two airports · Retrieve all flight information associated with a specific airline at a specific airport

 ------------------------------------------------

-ACTUAL ROUTES
+ALL ROUTES
 CRUD Operations for each individual class
 · In Airlines
   - Create airline